Azure/acr/docs/blog/connected-registry.md

 ms.custom:
 ---

-# Private Preview - ACR Connected Registry Feature
+## Private Preview - ACR Connected Registry Feature

-We are announcing the private preview of Azure Container Registry (ACR) connected registry feature.
+We are announcing the private preview of the Azure Container Registry (ACR) connected registry feature.

 The connected registry feature of ACR allows you to deploy a registry on your premises and synchronize images between the ACR and your premises.
-It brings the container images and OCI artifacts closer to your on-premise container workloads and increases their performance and reliability.
+It brings the container images and OCI artifacts closer to your on premises container workloads and increases their acquisition performance.

-ACR connected registry can be used in conjunction with Azure IoT Edge, Azure Arc, Azure Stack as well as other edge container workloads.
+ACR connected registry can be used in conjunction with [Azure IoT Edge](https://azure.microsoft.com/services/iot-edge/), [Azure Arc](https://azure.microsoft.com/en-us/services/azure-arc/), [Azure Stack](https://azure.microsoft.com/overview/azure-stack/) as well as other edge container workloads.

-Right now, the feature is scheduled for limited private preview with selected customers starting on January 15th 2021.
-If you want to be considered for the private preview, please submit your contact details using this [form](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR1OsLxas9SdIhfyFenqqkolUMkFKMTdDSU45SFQzU0o0WUNROVAySkRINy4u).
+Connected registry is currently in limited preview.
+To request private preview access, submit your contact details using this [form](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR1OsLxas9SdIhfyFenqqkolUMkFKMTdDSU45SFQzU0o0WUNROVAySkRINy4u).

 ---
 Toddy Mladenov